-In Washington, this species is poorly known and probably rare.
+In Washington, Keen’s myotis is one of three small, long-eared myotis bats.
+This species is poorly known and probably rare.
 Loss of large decadent trees and snags is likely an important threat.

 Description and Range